 Brakes: Race-type brake linings may be used.
+Aftermarket brake rotors made of ferrous material that meets OEM specifications for diameter and thickness for that machine are permitted.
+Anti-lock Brake Systems (ABS) may be disconnected and their ECU may be dismantled.
+ABS rotor wheels may be deleted, modified or replaced.
 All other brake system components must remain stock except hydraulic lines (see below).